Behind Our Walls: Incarceration in Michigan

 Humanity for Prisoners (HFP) is a non-profit based in Grand Haven that works one-on-one with people in prison to provide personalized services that empower them to receive support and assistance.
 Key areas of focus include navigating the prison system, healthcare advocacy, commutation and Parole Board preparation, and reconnecting lost loved ones.

-Thursday, May 30, 2024
+This program took place on Thursday, May 30, 2024

 Holland Museum